 One Horror Novel That Haunts Me Still

 I read a lot of horror books each year.
-While I find many of them thrilling, I’ve never ruminated on a book months after its completion.
-But all that changed last year when I read Stephen Peck’s “A Short Stay in Hell.”
+While I find many of them thrilling, I’ve never ruminated on a book months after finishing it.
+But all of that changed last year when I read Stephen Peck’s “A Short Stay in Hell.”

 Peck’s novel is an exploration of existential despair and apeirophobia, the fear of eternity.
-His short book tells the story of the death of a Mormon academic, who is condemned to Hell and must wander an endless library, searching for the one single book which depicts his life’s story.
+His short book follows the death of a Mormon academic, who is condemned to Hell and must wander an endless library, searching for the one single book which depicts his life’s story.
 The novel’s brilliance lies in its depiction of Hell as a torment of endless consciousness.
-This is not a book about cruel demons with metal hooks.
-It’s a reflection on what it means to exist forever and to lose all relative connection with one’s prior life.
+This is not a book about cruel demons with whips and hooks.
+It’s a reflection on what it means to exist forever, to lose all connection with one’s prior life.

-From my own investigations, Peck did not set out to write a “horror” novel explicitly.
-His writing is typically well-humored, and the book has a feeling of absurdist adventurism.
-But Peck’s prose captures a sense of eternity in mathematical, mind-boggling terms that I find chilling.
-He describes endless books filled with gibberish.
-He details endless years of wandering in these stacks.
-The sheer scope of Hell’s library is breath-taking and terrifying—where one’s body can free-fall for years without reaching the bottom floor.
+Peck’s genius in writing this story involves capturing a sense of eternity in mathematical, mind-boggling terms.
+He describes endless books filled with gibberish mixtures of letters.
+He details endless years of wandering a library without end.
+The sheer scope of Hell’s library is breathtaking and terrifying—where one’s body can free-fall for years over the railing without reaching the bottom floor.
+There is no death here, no respite from existence.
+There is only time and more time.

 As the book unravels, Peck’s protagonist slowly forgets everything about his prior life.
-His family, his home, and everything that once mattered to him—that once defined him—becomes an insignificant speck of dust, lost in time.
+His family, his home, and everything that once mattered to him—that once defined him—becomes an insignificant speck of dust, lost in the long shadow of time.

 *